No Jacket Required: Release and commercial performance

 No Jacket Required was released on 18 February 1985.
 The lead singles were "Sussudio" in the UK and "One More Night" in the US.
 Both songs had music videos that were shot at a London pub owned by Richard Branson, featuring Collins playing both before and after the building closes.

 In the first week of March, shortly after Collins won a Grammy for "Against All Odds", the album debuted at the top spot of the UK Albums Chart and 24th in the Billboard 200.
 It also got to tenth in the German charts and 15th in Canada.
-By the end of the month, it had climbed to number one in America as well.
-Collins had become the 15th British artist to top both the album and single Billboard charts, as "One More Night" was leading the Billboard Hot 100 that same week.
-The same thing was happening in the UK, where Collins' duet with Philip Bailey, "Easy Lover", was the UK Singles Chart number one.
-No Jacket Required was number one on the US charts for seven weeks, and on the British chart for five.
+By the end of the month, it had climbed to number 1 in America as well.
+Collins had become the fifteenth British artist to top both the album and single Billboard charts, as "One More Night" was leading the Billboard Hot 100 that same week.
+The same thing was happening in the UK, where Collins' duet with Philip Bailey, "Easy Lover", was the UK Singles Chart number 1.
+No Jacket Required was number 1 on the US charts for seven weeks, and on the British chart for five.

-"Sussudio" was the first track to be released as a single in the UK, and the second to be released in the US.
-In the UK the song reached number 12 on the UK charts.
-In the US, the song entered frequent rotation on MTV in May, and by 6 July, both the single and the album had reached number one on their respective US Billboard charts.
-"One More Night" was Collins' second US number-one single, following "Against All Odds", and was his fourth single to reach the top ten in the UK, peaking at number four on the singles chart.
-Its B-side in the UK was "I Like the Way", while the US version featured "The Man with the Horn".
+"Sussudio" was the first track to be released as a single in the UK, where it peaked at number 12.
+It was the second single to be released in the US and entered frequent rotation on MTV in May 1985.
+By 6 July 1985, both the single and the album had reached number 1 on their respective US Billboard charts.
+"One More Night" was Collins' second US number 1 single, following "Against All Odds" and was his fourth single to reach the Top 10 in the UK, peaking at number 4 on the singles chart.